 This year our General Education program is close to full implementation with the development of over 160 I-Series and 200 Scholarship in Practice courses.
 I-Series courses challenge students to wrestle with big questions and with how different disciplines address them.
 Both these innovative curricular initiatives emphasize high levels of student-faculty engagement and teamwork.

 We launch two new programs this academic year.

 College Park Scholars Justice and Legal Thought is a collaboration with the College of Behavioral and Social Sciences, Arts and Humanities, and Carey Law School at the University of Maryland Baltimore.
-This program and its companion minor, Law and Society, will bring law faculty to our campus, greatly enriching our intellectual life.
+This program and its companion minor, Law and Society, brings law faculty to our campus, greatly enriching our intellectual life.
 Carillon Communities is a new living-learning program with three cohorts: Once and Future Planet (from Geology), iGive (from the Center for Philanthropy in the School of Public Affairs), and Write Now (from English and creative writing, anchored in Jimenez-Porter Writers’ House).
 We are proud of these new programs, and eager to watch their development and success.

 These are but a selection of the many ways our programs enhance and enrich the academic lives of our undergraduate students